KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 <img src="/static/blog-posts/reversed-location-problem/fig5.png" alt="fig5" width="55%" />
 </p>

-The process of computing each such region is not difficult but it is a bit involved so I will skip it in this post.
+The process of computing each such region is not difficult but it is a bit involved, but we can deal with it by treating the whole thing as a graph: the intersections of the bitagents are vertices and the segment connecting them are edges.
-But we can safely assume that this can be done in polynomial time.
+A simple walk around the outer boundary of this (planer) graph will give us the weak visibility region.

 In practice, we can first compute all uninterrupted bitangents.
 The set of bitangents, along with the disks’ boundaries, will split the plane into **faces**: